kali/kali.github.io/_posts/2016-02-15-Embrace-the-glow-cloud.md

 trying to stay in the realm of "fair" optimisations that an automatic query planner could find.

-The other column are partial results from the BigData benchmark, running on a 8$/hr on Amazon EC2.
+The other columns are partial results from the BigData benchmark, running on a 8$/hr on Amazon EC2.

 So let's do the same.
 Let's go to EC2 and buy us a 8$/hr cluster.